 |Pelion, view to the south from Schidzouravli peak (1450 m.)|

 IntroductionPelion stands out among the mountains of Greece.
 Although it is not very high (its highest peak, Pourianos Stavros, measures 1624 m.), because of its geographical position collects a lot of snow in winter.
 This results in plenty of spring water, creating high potential for human settlement: Pelion is the most densely inhabited mountain of Greece.
 It also remains overgrown with vegetation, just as it was in antiquity, as mentioned in poems of Homer and Hesiod.
-Its position inbetween two seas, the Aegean sea and Pagasitic gulf, means that mountain and sea are always very close.
+Its position inbetween two seas, the Aegean sea and Pagasitic gulf, means that mountain and sea are always very close to each other.
 Not many ski centers are only a few hours of walking time away from a beach, like Pelion Ski Center at Chania.

 |Pelion, Papa Nero beach at Agios Ioannis|

 Near the sea or the mountaintop, in dense beech, chestnut and oak forest, mediterranean maquis vegetation or olive and apple orchards, lasting from one up to eleven hours, circular or trekking from one village to another, Pelion has it all for everybody in terms of walking, except only for alpine zone at high altitudes.
-Skiing, mountain biking, canyoning, climbing, horseriding, diving, swimming, sailing, caving, collecting herbs and mushrooms, all these activities and more are exercised in the Pelion area.
+Skiing, mountain biking, canyoning, climbing, horseriding, diving, swimming, sailing, caving, kayaking, collecting herbs and mushrooms, all these activities and more are exercised in the Pelion area.